zeek/package-manager/doc/source.rst

 Just remove the package's URL from the :ref:`Package Index File
 <package-index-file>` that it's contained within.

-After the next time :program:`bro-pkg` uses the :ref:`refresh command
+After the next time :program:`zkg` uses the :ref:`refresh command
 <refresh-command>`, it will no longer see the now-removed package
 when viewing package listings via by the :ref:`list command <list-command>`.